slashP/GeoTourney/README.md

 ### How to use
 1. Run `Geoguessr.exe` by double clicking (or from command line).
 The first time this will take time as it downloads ~300 MB.
 2. Then a browser opens.
 Log into the geoguessr account you will be playing with.
 NB: After logging in, minimize this browser window, you **cannot** use this as the browser you play in.
-3. Send challenge links to the Twitch chat you're hosting, f.ex. `https://www.geoguessr.com/challenge/kdrp4V1ByTC2D7Qr` Only the link, nothing else.
+3. Create a game by sending a challenge links to the Twitch chat you're hosting, f.ex. `https://www.geoguessr.com/challenge/kdrp4V1ByTC2D7Qr` or let the program do it.
+See "Game/challenge creation below".
 4. The bot responds with `Game #1: https://www.geoguessr.com/challenge/kdrp4V1ByTC2D7Qr`.
-5. Play the challenge after your audience has had some time.
-When finished the bot will post a link to results page, f.ex. https://slashpeekbot.github.io/geoguessr/v4.7/tournament.html?id=637451944357099056
+5. Play the challenge.
+Then send `!endgame` in the chat when you're ready.
+The bot will post a link to results page, f.ex. https://slashpeekbot.github.io/geoguessr/v4.7/tournament.html?id=637451944357099056
 6. Commands.
 These commands only work for the streamer/broadcaster.
   * `!totalscore` to get a results page with all games and points summed.
   * `!restart` to forget current tournament and start over.